tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 “Yeah!” everyone cheered.

-“For now, though, let’s have some dinner at my place Puipui caught some great fish today.
+“For now, though, let’s have some dinner at my place Pui Pui caught some great fish today.
 I’ll cook!”

-Though Puipui wasn’t the only one who was unsatisfied with the way things had turned, everyone trusted Wuffle.
+Though Pui Pui wasn’t the only one who was unsatisfied with the way things had turned, everyone trusted Wuffle.
 If he said that they ought to give Foxxo the benefit the doubt, they willing to at least put aside their disappointment and wait to deal with the problem another day.
 And right now, the prospect of a dinner seemed like a more urgent concern anyway.

 As they walked together down the road, each lost in their own thoughts, Debbita broke the silence.